sven-hash/docs/docs/run-nym-nodes/nodes/requester.md

 ### Running an open proxy

-If you really, really want to run an open proxy, perhaps for testing purposes for your own use or among a small group of trusted friends, it is possible to do so.
+If you really, *really* want to run an open proxy, perhaps for testing purposes for your own use or among a small group of trusted friends, it is possible to do so.
 You can disable network checks by passing the flag `--open-proxy` flag when you run it.
 If you run in this configuration, you do so at your own risk.

+## Ports
 ### Requester port reference

 All requester-specific port configuration can be found in `$HOME/.nym/clients/<YOUR_ID>/config/config.toml` & `$HOME/.nym/service-providers/<YOUR_ID>/config/config.toml`.
 If you do edit any port configs, remember to restart your client and requester processes.